 A/B tests don’t only apply to your website, ads, and landing pages, but also to split testing your pop-ups too.

 The importance of A/B testing is indisputable.
-Sometimes changing something as small as placement of your popup or the copy of your headline will result in a considerable increase in leads.
+Sometimes changing something as small as the placement of your popup or the copy of your headline will result in a considerable increase in leads.
 The important thing is to be testing and learning continuously.